Relabtive/ofxMobileKeyboard/ofxMobileKeyboard/README.md

 Introduction
 ------------
 C++ openFrameworks addon for native mobile keyboard callbacks (Android/iOS).
-It calls a native device keyboard to type in a native mobile OS textbox via OF.
+It allows calling native mobile keyboard interfaces, OS textbox typying and sending generated strings to OF.
+This addon attempts to help developers using the same code when calling iOS and Android keyboard.

 License
 -------
 The code in this repository is available under the [MIT License](https://secure.wikimedia.org/wikipedia/en/wiki/Mit_license).
 Copyright (c) 2015 Enric Marco, [Relabtive](http://www.relabtive.com)

 Installation